yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 Using **Dual** mode for dimension tables in Power BI offers key benefits over Import mode, especially when working with DirectQuery fact tables. **Dual** mode enables Power BI to intelligently switch between *Import* and *DirectQuery* behaviors based on the visual and context: simple slicers or filters can leverage fast, cached data (like Import mode), resulting in very quick response times; meanwhile, aggregations or visuals involving the fact table can operate in *DirectQuery* mode, ensuring only the necessary data is queried from the source.
 In practice, this reduces unnecessary large data transfers - unlike Import mode, which can force Power BI to retrieve and process entire datasets on the client side, often leading to slower performance and heavier workload.
 By using **Dual** mode, reports achieve both the efficiency of in-memory querying for dimension-only visuals and the accuracy and freshness of *DirectQuery* for interactions with large fact tables, ultimately resulting in faster query times, reduced backend workload, and a much smoother end-user experience.

-> [!WARNING]
-> Switching storage mode to Import is irreversible operation.
-Therefore, we strongly recommend creating a backup of your reports before switching tables to Import mode for experimentation purposes.

 ## Power BI Template